Azure/AI-in-a-Box/ai-services/gpt-video-analysis-in-a-box/README.md

 1. In the Azure portal, go to your newly created Azure Data Factory Resource and click launch:
 ![launch](./readme-assets/launchadf.jpg)

-1. Select the **orchestratorGetandAnalyzeVideos** pipeline, click **Debug**, and examine your preset pipeline parameter values:
+1. Select the **orchestratorGetandAnalyzeVideos** pipeline, click **Debug**, and examine your preset pipeline parameter values.
+Then click OK to run.
 ![run](./readme-assets/run-from-adf.png)

 1. After it runs successfully, go to your Azure Cosmos DB resource and examine the results in Data Explorer:
 ![cosmos](./readme-assets/cosmos-data-explorer.png)

-1. Because the way the completion was instructed to format the results, we can run queries with expressions like the one below to easily see the probability of damage, the severity of any damage, and the kind of damage that occurred:
+1. Because the way the system message was instructed to format the results, we can run queries with expressions like the one below to easily see the probability of damage, the severity of any damage, and the kind of damage that occurred:
 ![cosmos query](./readme-assets/cosmos-query.png)

 ```sql